 - junctions with the A47 to the west and South Denes Road to the east

-- dual carriageway approach roads
+- dual carriageway approach roads with segregated cycle and pedestrian facilities

 - two single span bridges